futjikato/HAW-BD/README.md

 To start the whole thing just `docker-compose up`.
 On the first run docker will download a lot of base images and stuff so grab a drink of your choice and sit back.

+After every update run `docker-compose build` to rebuild the images with the new source code.